BrianInGermany/BrianInGermany.github.io/_posts/2021-03-05-Jamulus-Azure.markdown

 <figcaption>Networking</figcaption>
 </figure>

 On the right hand side, click `add inbound port rule`.
 Leave all settings as-is, except `destination port ranges` and `protocol`.
-In `destination port ranges`, enter `22120-22130`.
-In `protocol`, select `UDP`.
+In destination port ranges, enter `22120-22130`.
+In protocol, select `UDP`.
 And if you want, give the rule a name, like `Jamulusports`.

 Once you've done this, you're ready to move to step 4 and connect to your Linux machine to install Jamulus!